kapitancho/compatizr/README.md

 There are two approaches.
-1. Create a Compatizr object before including the script: window.Compatizr = {
+1. Create a Compatizr object before including the script:
-        load : 'all',
-        path : 'path-to-compatizr-folder'
+### Example:
+    window.Compatizr = {
+        load : 'all', //The other value options are the same as those described in point 2. path : 'path-to-compatizr-folder'
     };

-2. Use any of these:
+2. Use any of these after the script is included:
 - Compatizr.loadAll();
 - Compatizr.load (true); //Loads all except localStorage and elementMethods.
 - Compatizr.load ('feature-name');